adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 }
 ```

+We added a header file and two implementation files.
+Each implementation file will need to be compiled into its own object file, and they will all need to be linked to build the executable.

-Create variables for the new files.
+In the makefile, create variables for the new files.

 ```makefile
 math_h      := $(code)/math.hpp